webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 Example: `$ migrations reset`

 Deletes all data from the database, and applies all migrations again.
-Works only with the `--dev` flag.

 ### `status`